NeedleInAJayStack/API/README.md

 # API

-This is Jay's API for different datasets that he has.
+This is Jay's API for different datasets.
+It requires a Timescale DB instance.

 ## Getting Started